Sofitch/django-proj/notes.md

 4. Then, we need to output the image in the article details template.

 4. Finally, we can add an article with an image to the database using the admin area.

+## User registration

+1. Create accounts app and add it to **INSTALLED_APPS**.

+2. Create **urls** file inside the app and set its patterns (in our case, a signup url).
+Then, include the urls in the main **urls** file.
+Create the respective views functions in the **views** file and then the **templates** folder, as well as the templates.

+While we could create the signup template from scratch and then handle the authentication in the server ourselves, Django comes with a built-in user creation form (with validation and hints).

+3. To use it, we first need to import the form in the **views** file.
+Then, we can create an instance of the form and then pass it to the template.

+4. In the template, we can display the form inside a form tag.
+We set the action var of the form to post to the signup url.
+Additionally, we need to send the CSRF token with the form.
+Then, we only need to add an input field for the user to signup.

+5. In the **signup_view** function, we now need to distinguish if the request was a GET or a POST.
+If it was a POST, we retrieve the user data, validate it and save it to the database.

+6. Log the user in

+7. Finally, we redirect to the main page (in our case, the article list).

+[comment]: <> (user created: sauropod podpod12, rexopod podpod12)